openfaas/docs/README.md

 * https://docs.openfaas.com/

-All commits into master (or merged PRs) will emerge on the front-page after being rebuilt.
+All commits into master (or merged PRs) will appear on the front-page after being rebuilt.